-Once you have these questions answered, you can start creating the blueprint of your programme.
+Once you have these questions answered, you can start creating the blueprint of your program.

-This is by no means a new concept but the best blended programmes are those that are designed with learners at their heart.
-The most effective way to do this is to involve end-users in the learning design process – and from the very beginning, too.
+This is by no means a new concept but the best blended learning programs are those that are designed with learners at their heart.
+The most effective way to do this is to involve end-users in the learning design process—and from the very beginning, too.

-This could be in the form of focus groups or a selection of key individuals whose views you value and whom you feel could enhance the programme for all.
+This could be in the form of focus groups or a selection of key individuals whose views you value and whom you feel could enhance the program for all.

-Share the learning journey with them, so they know where they are going and understand what they are going to get out of the programme.
+Share the learning journey with them, so they know where they are going and understand what they are going to get out of the program.